-I’ve had my Inzer Forever Lever Belt for 15 years and it hasn’t shown any signs of wear and tear.
-I’ve competed at 3 World Championships, 4 Arnold Sport Festivals, and wear it every day in training.
-So for the amount of money that you spend now, trust me, you won’t have to buy another one.
+I’ve had my Inzer Forever Lever Belt for 15 years, and it hasn’t shown any signs of wear and tear.
+I’ve competed at 3 World Championships and 4 Arnold Sport Festivals, and I wear it daily in training.
+So for the amount of money you spend now, trust me, you won’t have to buy another one.

-I wouldn’t make a decision based on cost, but rather, consider the activities you are doing right now in the gym, and what do you plan on doing in the future.
+I wouldn’t make a decision based on cost, but rather, consider the activities you are doing right now in the gym and what you plan on doing in the future.

-Unlike a pair of squat shoes that you might need to replace every few years, you’re not going to replace your lifting belt, whether that’s a powerlifting belt or weightlifting belt.
+Unlike a pair of squat shoes you might need to replace every few years, you’re not going to replace your lifting belt, whether a powerlifting belt or weightlifting belt.

-For most general gym-goers and powerlifters I would recommend a powerlifting belt.
-My top pick is the Inzer Forever Lever Belt.
+For most general gym-goers and powerlifters, I would recommend a powerlifting belt.
+My top powerlifting belt pick is the Inzer Forever Lever Belt.

 For Olympic weightlifters and cross-fitters, I would recommend a weightlifting belt.
-My top pick is the Schiek Sports Model 2004.
+My top weightlifting belt pick is the Schiek Sports Model 2004.

 Check out our other belt resources: